Mighty Crusaders: New Crusaders

 In 2012, Archie comics returned to The Mighty Crusaders characters.
 The new series, titled New Crusaders would pick up on the characters from the original series many years after the last of their arch-villains had been defeated.
 New Crusaders follows the progeny of the Mighty Crusaders as they struggle to become heroes after the return of the Brain Emperor.
 The series debuted digitally on May 16, 2012, through Archie Comics’ Red Circle app, with print publication scheduled to begin monthly on September 5, 2012.
 For digital release, issues were divided into fourths and released once a week.

-A spinoff, Lost Crusade, was announced which would run every fifth week and fill in the gaps between the 1980s Red Circle comics & New Crusaders.
+A spinoff, Lost Crusade, was announced which would run every fifth week and fill in the gaps between the 1980s Red Circle comics and New Crusaders.
 Ian Flynn expressed a desire to explore the gap between the 1980s series and New Crusaders: "There were so many open endings when the '80s era series wrapped up that it's hard to choose.
 What happened to Darkling?
 Who was the traitor?
 Did Black Hood figure it out, or just make things worse?
 Did anyone mourn Doc Reeves?
 There's tons of stories and characters to explore, and it's honestly hard to choose."
-However, despite announcements for New Crusaders: Dark Tomorrow and Lost Crusade creative teams,. the incoming Red Circle editor Alex Segura mentioned "[I] have a great fondness for New Crusaders and the stuff that book aimed to do" in a March 2014 interview but that Red Circle (later rebranded Dark Circle) would be taking a new path: "These won’t be all-ages superhero books that we hope will appeal to older readers.
-As much as I love New Crusaders, it won’t be a direct follow-up to that.
+However, despite announcements for New Crusaders: Dark Tomorrow and Lost Crusade creative teams, the incoming Red Circle editor Alex Segura mentioned "[I] have a great fondness for New Crusaders and the stuff that book aimed to do" in a March 2014 interview but that Red Circle (later rebranded Dark Circle) would be taking a new path: "These won't be all-ages superhero books that we hope will appeal to older readers.
+As much as I love New Crusaders, it won't be a direct follow-up to that.
 If you want an idea of what we’re shooting for, Afterlife with Archie is your best example.
 We see the Red Circle expansion as a continuation of the success of Afterlife."